SilShizukesa/final_project_ds/project/project.md

 From 1959 to 2017, music has changed immensely, whether it be jazz to rock to pop to edm.
 Time's have changed and the billboards have too.
 This project will explore:

-  * A songs danceability score as given in the dataset
+  * A songs grade to find the best song in the dataset
-  * Can a song really have energy?
+  * What types of songs are there? what modes or key modes do they use?
-  * Whether or not a song is truly acoustic
+  * How loud are these songs and what does it have to do with other factors?
   * As well as trend patterns from years to years

 With these explorations, we should be able to get a good narrative on the shifts in music over the past six decades.